puzpuzpuz/questdb.io/docs/reference/api/ilp/overview.md

 `columnset` supports several values types, which are used to either derive type of new column or mapping strategy when column already exists.
-These types are limited by existing Influx Line Protocol specification.
+These types are limited by existing InfluxDB Line Protocol specification.
 Wider QuestDB type system is available by creating table via SQL upfront.
 The following are supported value types:
 [Integer](/docs/reference/api/ilp/columnset-types/#integer),